 Image via Flickr by M1kha

 Surviving winter while living on the streets in Canada can be next to impossible.
-In Toronto, we commonly see people who live on the streets using tents to protect themselves from the cold.
+We commonly see people who live on the streets using tents to protect themselves from the cold.
 The city and human rights activists constantly battle about whether to allow tents, and the homeless are left without knowing whether their shelters will still be standing the next day.

 When looking at how we treat the homeless in our society, it can be easy to see why so many individuals turn to drugs or alcohol as a coping mechanism.
 Not only can substances help heat up the body on the nights where the temperature is too low to survive, but they also provide distance from the mental and emotional struggles of living in poverty.